Love, wilt thou love me still when wintry streak

 Still warm thee by the embers of my gaze?

-We are busy working to bring Alfred Austin's "A Question" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Alfred Austin's "A Question" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "A Question" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.